sselph/scraper/README.md

 =======

 An auto-scraper for EmulationStation written in Go using hashes.
-This currently works with NES, SNES, N64, GB, GBC, GBA, MD, SMS, 32X, GG, PCE, A2600, LNX, MAME(see below) ROMs.
+This currently works with NES, SNES, N64, GB, GBC, GBA, MD, SMS, 32X, GG, PCE, A2600, LNX, MAME(see below), PSX(bin/cue), Dreamcast(bin/gdi) ROMs.

 How it Works
 ------------